packnback/site/packnback.github.io/content/blog/dedup_and_encryption.md

 ### Can we apply compression?

-I *think* is no problem when compressing the plaintext after hashing but before encryption.
+I *think* there is no problem when compressing the plaintext after hashing but before encryption.
 I will wait for feedback on that.

 ### Can we deduplicate within and across files?